madsehansen/MediocreProgramming/Material/ClassDesign/DataHolder/data_holder.md

 - Data holder objects will often be held in collections, and size of the object is important for performance
 - Do not use larger fields than needed
   * If an int is enough for the data, do not use a string
-  * Most data types will have a very limited range, so a smaller data type can be used
+  * Most data types will have a very limited range, so a smaller data type can be used, maybe enum, maybe some integer that is an index into a table
   * This should not be a problem, as the inner representation should not be visible outside class
   * For some objects the extra computation to translate from a small representation to an actual value is less then the extra time needed to fetch more cache lines
 - Order the fields by alignment
   * This typically means by size
     - At least for 1-8 byte fields
-    - Enums can have several sizes, unless specified at declaration
+    - Enums can have several sizes, unless specified at declaration, this is compiler dependant
     - Allocated size is not included in size (this is on the heap)
     - Arrays are aligned the same as the elements
     - Composite fields (classes and structs) are aligned by largest alignment field